MitoSegNet/MitoA-analyser-tool/README.md

 ---

+### The MitoSegNet Analyser is an easy-to-use GUI-based morphological quantification tool that enables biologists to analyse and compare different samples of segmented images.

+---

 The MitoSegNet Analyser is intended to be used after successful segmentation with the MitoSegNet but can also be applied to any dataset consisting of 8-bit raw images and their masks.

 ## Running the MitoSegNet Analyser